mvccn/whisper_input/README.md

 Default flow:

-1. Tap Right Command once to start listening.
+1. Tap hotkey(default).
 2. Speak.
-3. Tap Right Command again to stop.
+3. Tap hotkey again, and the input should show instantly.
+It is also copied to clipboard.
-4. The app transcribes locally, copies the text, and pastes it into the current app.
+4. try to type and speak at the same time, have fun!

 You can change the hotkey and model from `Settings...` in the tray menu.